About Awkward Stage Productions Society

 ERIKA BABINS- Artistic Associate

 Erika Babins is a Vancouver based actor, writer, choreographer, producer and all around wearer of many hats.
 Upon graduation from Capilano University’s Musical Theatre program, Erika’s first post-school production was ASP’s Smile: the Musical for Fringe 2011.
-Favourite choreography credits include: TITUS: The Light and Delightful Musical Comedy of Titus Andronicus (Awkward Stage Productions), The IT Girl (DNP), and Bring It On: The Musical (Arts Umbrella).
-Some favourite performance credits include: Shrek: The Musical (Align Entertainment), Dracula: the Musical?
+Favourite choreography credits include: TITUS: The Light and Delightful Musical Comedy of Titus Andronicus (Awkward Stage Productions), The IT Girl (DNP), Urinetown, The Drowsy Chaperone, and Bring It On: The Musical (Arts Umbrella).
+Some favourite performance credits include: CB’S Sister in Dog Sees God (I Hate That Collective), The IT Girl (Dramanatrix) Dracula: the Musical?
 (ASP), My Aim is True (2012 Fringe Tour), and the Gold Fever Follies in Rossland, BC.
-Erika also wrote, produced and directed Net, an original play that ran at Vancouver and Victoria Fringe Festivals.
+Erika wrote, produced and directed Net, an original play that ran at Vancouver and Victoria Fringe Festivals.
 She is also a founding producer, writer and actor for KalamaTea Productions, a web content production company who’s projects “The Autobiography of Jane Eyre” and “All’s Fair Play” are available for viewing online.

 MATTHEW FEDOROWICZ- Artistic Associate